-The Fire Department consist of eight full time firefighters, two Chief Officers and a Clerk/Dispatcher.
-To complement the career staff, there are 28 Volunteer Firefighters that train and work alongside the paid staff to provide fire prevention, fire suppression, rescue, pre-hospital care and hazards mitigation.
+The Fire Department consists of 10 full-time firefighters, two Chief Officers, and a Clerk/Dispatcher.
+To complement the career staff, we strive to have up to 30 volunteer firefighters to train and work alongside the paid staff to provide fire prevention, fire suppression, rescue, pre-hospital care, and hazards mitigation.

 - Be a resident of the City of Terrace, so that you can respond promptly;

 - Have obtained a minimum of grade 12 or equivalent;